DataJuggler/BlazorGallery/README.md

 # Instructions to run this project:

-To Install Via Nuget and DOT NET CLI, navigatge to the folder you wish to create your project in
+To Install Via Nuget and DOT NET CLI, navigate to the folder you wish to create your project in

     cd c:\Projects\BlazorGallery
     dotnet new install DataJuggler.BlazorGallery